wx-chevalier/System-Architecture-Notes/架构模式/UDLA/RARF/AARF-en.md

 Sometime, even the front-end add one element in its view, I need to rewrite one controller to adapt to suitable RequestData.
 So , I want to present my Asynchronous Abstract Resource Flow idea.
 I don’t know wherther it is good and it;s only during the draft progress, no one except me know what it is.

 I think the impression of Docker, which ships data via container between different sevice, may be a little alike.
-AARF don’t map request to one controller, it’s not Ordering food， but self-help.
+AARF don’t map request to one controller, it’s not Ordering food，but self-help.

 In this post, I use AARF as abbreviation to indicate on Asynchronous Abstract Resource Flow.Main principle of AARF is split the complex business logic into micro handlers, which is mapping to single resource.
 Besides, for the convenience of MVVM(data binding), responded data is